Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Semi-classical Laguerre weight

 \subsubsection{Symplectic atlas and global Hamiltonian structure of $\Pain{IV}$ on Okamoto's space}

-At this point we review some uniqueness results for differential equations regularised on Okamoto's space, which provide a kind of justification for our method.
-In \cite{T1, T2, M, orbifold}, certain uniqueness results for Hamiltonian systems on the spaces constructed by Okamoto were proved, which in a sense explain why the kind of identifications our methods yield on the level of surfaces provide transformations relating differential systems to the standard Hamiltonian forms of Painlev\'e equations.
+In \cite{T1, T2, M, orbifold}, certain uniqueness results for Hamiltonian systems on the spaces constructed by Okamoto were proved, which give the theoretical basis for our method.
+These ensure that appropriate identifications between surfaces provide transformations relating differential systems to the standard Hamiltonian forms of Painlev\'e equations.
 The uniqueness results relate to global Hamiltonian structures of the Painlev\'e equations on Okamoto's spaces, which we recall now for the present example.

 With the normalisation obtained in the previous section, the symplectic form $\tilde{\omega} = dp \wedge dq$ on the fibre and Hamiltonian $H(q,p,t)$ from \eqref{hamP4} allow us to define a global Hamiltonian structure of $\Pain{IV}$ on the bundle forming Okamoto's space as follows.
 Similarly to in \autoref{section31} we denote this bundle by